What is an Angel?

 *Col. 1:16; Eph.
 1:21;

 The Assumption of the Virgin by Francesco Botticini (in the National Gallery London) shows the Nine Choirs in their three hierarchies.

 There may be more groupings but these are the only ones that have been revealed to us.
-The Seraphim is believed to be the highest Choir, the most intimately united to God, while the Angelic Choir is the lowest.
+The Seraphim is believed to be the highest Choir and the most intimately united to God – and the Angelic Choir is the lowest.

 A Brief History of the Angel

 Let’s have a look at how some religions view them.